 Take a blustery walk on the beach, enjoy a bowl of steaming fish stew in a Cornish pub, wave watch from behind the comfort of a hotels windows….
 And if you time it right, you could catch one of Cornwall’s festive events, some of which are listed below.

-And if you can’t get away before Christmas, or you want to treat that someone special after all they have done this year, why not book a trip away afterwards and surprise them on Christmas Day?
-St Michael’s Hotel in Falmouth have Twixmas breaks from 27th December and many other accommodation providers will be offering similar, just check out our website.
+And if you can’t get away before Christmas, or you want to treat that someone special after all they have done this year, why not book a trip away in the spring and surprise them on Christmas Day?
+Check out Visit Cornwall's website and see what's available.

 For up to date what’s on info, places to go and just about everything else… head over to the Visit Cornwall website